Sarawak Public Holidays 2017Today – 27 March 2017 – is not a holiday in Sarawak.

 This page contains a calendar of all 2017 Sarawak public holidays.
-Please scroll down to view.
+These dates may be modified as official changes are announced, so please check back regularly for updates.

 |2 Jan||Mon||New Year Holiday|